risk-first/website/menagerie/Feature-Risk.md

 You could argue that the choice of _platform_ is also going to limit access:  <!-- tweet-start -->writing code for XBox-only leaves PlayStation owners out in the cold.
 This is _largely_ [Feature Access Risk](Feature-Risk#feature-access-risk), though [Dependency Risk](Dependency-Risk) is related here.<!-- tweet-end -->

+In Marketing, minimizing [Feature Access Risk]() is all about [Segmentation]():  trying to work out _who_ your product appeals to, and tailoring it to that particular market.

 ### Feature Drift Risk

 ![Feature Drift Risk](images/generated/feature-drift-risk.png)

 **Feature Drift** is the tendency that the features people need _change over time_.
 For example, at one point in time, supporting IE6 was right up there for website developers, but it's not really relevant anymore.  <!-- tweet-end --> Although that change took _many_ years to materialize, other changes are more rapid.

 The point is:  [Requirements captured](Requirements-Capture) _today_ might not make it to _tomorrow_, especially in the fast-paced world of IT.
+This is partly because the market _evolves_ and becomes more discerning.
+This happens in several ways:
+ - Features present in competitor's versions of the software become _the baseline_, and they're expected to be available in your version.
+ - Certain ways of interacting become the norm (e.g. [querty]() keyboards, or the control layout in cars: these don't change with time).
+ - Features decline in usefulness: _Printing_ is less important now than it was,  for example.

 [Feature Drift Risk](Feature-Risk#feature-drift-risk) is _not the same thing_ as **Requirements Drift**, which is the tendency projects have to expand in scope as they go along.
 There are lots of reasons they do that, a key one being the [Hidden Risks](Glossary#hidden-risk) uncovered on the project as it progresses.

-tbd.  evolution from simple needs to complex ones.

 ### Fashion